-- CF 7.9.a The group-wide supervisor requires the IAIG Board to ensure that the Head of the IAIG reports to the group-wide supervisor, through regularly scheduled or ad hoc reporting, material changes related to at least the following: - location of legal entities; - legal structures; - management structures; - governance structure and processes of the IAIG Board; - affiliations with other groups; - strategy; - risk appetite; and - business activities. - CF 7.9.a.1 The group-wide systems and controls for communications should give the Head of the IAIG the ability to inform the group-wide supervisor of governance issues concerning the IAIG. - 7.9.4 Disclosure of information on remuneration should be sufficient to enable stakeholders to evaluate how the remuneration system relates to risk and whether it is operating as intended.
-Relevant information may include: - the operation of risk adjustments, including examples of how the policy results in adjustments to remuneration for employees at different levels; - how remuneration is related to performance (both financial and personal business conduct) over time; and - valuation principles in respect of remuneration instruments. - 7.9.5 Appropriate quantitative information should also be made available to enable supervisors to evaluate the financial impact of the remuneration policy.
-Such information may include: - the total cost of remuneration awarded in the period, analysed according to the main components such as basic salary, variable remuneration and long-term awards; - the total amount set aside in respect of deferred variable remuneration; - adjustment to net income for the period in respect of variable remuneration awarded in previous periods; - the total costs of all sign-on payments in the period and number of individuals to whom these relate; and - the total costs of all severance payments in the period and number of individuals to whom these relate.

-- 7.9.6 These amounts should be analysed by type of instrument (eg cash, shares, share options etc.) as applicable, and in a manner consistent with the key elements of the remuneration policy. - 7.9.7 Disclosure of information on governance should be made on a regular (for instance, at least annually) and timely basis.
+- CF 7.9.a.1 The group-wide systems and controls for communications should give the Head of the IAIG the ability to inform the group-wide supervisor of governance issues concerning the IAIG. - 7.9.4 Disclosure of information on remuneration should be sufficient to enable stakeholders to evaluate how the remuneration system relates to risk and whether it is operating as intended.
+Relevant information may include: - the operation of risk adjustments, including examples of how the policy results in adjustments to remuneration for employees at different levels: - how remuneration is related to performance (both financial and personal business conduct) over time; and - valuation principles in respect of remuneration instruments. - 7.9.5 Appropriate quantitative information should also be made available to enable supervisors to evaluate the financial impact of the remuneration policy.
+Such information may include: - the total cost of remuneration awarded in the period, analysed according to the main components such as basic salary, variable remuneration and long-term awards; - the total amount set aside in respect of deferred variable remuneration; - adjustment to net income for the period in respect of variable remuneration awarded in previous periods; - the total costs of all sign-on payments in the period and number of individuals to whom these relate; and - the total costs of all severance payments in the period and number of individuals to whom these relate. - 7.9.6 These amounts should be analysed by type of instrument (eg cash, shares, share options etc.) as applicable, and in a manner consistent with the key elements of the remuneration policy. - 7.9.7 Disclosure of information on governance should be made on a regular (for instance, at least annually) and timely basis.